SaschaKay/job-research-infrastracture/README.md

 You can still follow along, but will need to adjust things manually:

 - Configure a VM on another cloud manually.
-  For compatibility check the same VM image shown in <mark>terraform/terraform_gcs/variables.tf</mark> aind matching images via [Ubuntu Cloud Image Finder](https://cloud-images.ubuntu.com/locator/)
+  For compatibility check the same VM image shown in <mark>terraform/terraform_gcs/variables.tf</mark> and find matching images via [Ubuntu Cloud Image Finder](https://cloud-images.ubuntu.com/locator/)

 - Or run everything on any other image and _deal with the consequences_
   (Check docker version used in `<mark>terraform/terraform_install_docker.bash</mark>`)